jackplus-xyz/love2jump/README.md

-# Love Arcade
+# Love2Jump

 ## Introduction

-"Love Arcade" is a personal project focused on learning the fundamentals of game development.
+"Love2Jump" is a personal project focused on learning the fundamentals of game development.
 It provides an opportunity to deepen my understanding of game logic with building, deploying, and publishing a playable game.
 For this project, I'm focusing on implementing game logics and developing a clean and scalable Lua program

 Through configuring [Neovim](https://neovim.io/) and [WezTerm](https://wezfurlong.org/wezterm/index.html), I developed an appreciation for Lua's simplicity and flexibility, which is why I chose it for this project.
 LÖVE, commonly known as Love2D, offers a lightweight yet powerful framework with a supportive community, making it a great choice for 2D game creation.

 ## Project Overview

-**Project Name:** Love Arcade
+**Project Name:** Love2Jump

 **Engine:** [LÖVE - Free 2D Game Engine](https://love2d.org/)

 **Genre:** 2D Platformer

-**Target Platforms:** macOS, Web
+**Target Platforms:** macOS

 ## Project Goals